webplatform/docs/css/properties/transform-style/index.md

 |Examples={{Single Example
 |Language=CSS
 |Code=/* The transformed child div (green) will preserve
-   the 3D position of the parent div (blue) before applying its own transform */
+   the 3D position applied by the parent div (blue) before applying its own transform */
 #blue {
 width: 10em;